nsssayom/seeker/README.md

 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" (top right)
 4. Click "Load unpacked" and select the extension folder
-5. Visit Paramount+ and the controls should work automatically
+5. Visit Paramount+ or Hulu and the controls should work automatically

 ## How it works

 The extension detects which streaming platform you're on and loads the appropriate controls.
-Currently supports Paramount+ with platform-specific features like skip intro and next episode shortcuts.
+Currently supports Paramount+ and Hulu with platform-specific features like skip intro, skip ads, and next episode shortcuts.

 ## Project structure